 Next, you must screw the supply lines onto the faucet stubs, being careful to thread them correctly.
 If you cross thread or screw them on out of sequence you can strip the threads which will cause your hoses not to tighten up correctly, which will lead to leaks.
 If your hose is tightening on the stub easily, you can proceed to tighten it as far as it will go.
 This should guarantee no leaks when you return water pressure to the line.

-The sprayer should be attached now.
+You can attach the sprayer now.
 You will likely have a supply line already connected to it that will require connection to the faucet near the cold water supply point.
 Again, take care in connecting this line that it is threaded correctly.

 The standard pattern for supply lines plumbing in the United States has the hot water on the left and cold on the right.
-If your old sink was set up this way, your new one should be too, but it is up to you to connect things that way.
+So, if your old sink was set up this way, your new one should be too.
+However, it is up to you to connect things that way.
 Pay attention to the supply lines hanging down from the newly installed faucet.
 The left one will go to your left supply line, which should be hot water.
 The right will go to the right sideline, which will be cold.
 Again paying attention to the threads gently screw on and tighten down to prevent leaks.

 After everything is secure you need to make sure your sink is turned off before you open the supply lines.
 When opening the supply valves, do so slowly watching for potential leaks as you open the valves.
 If there is no sign of moisture after a couple of minutes you should be okay.

 Replacing Bathroom Faucet